annahosanna/To-Do/AI-Notes.md

 REST api wrapped MCP logic
-The calls to the rest endpoint can be wrapped as "tools" and registered with llm then the message can be passed to the llm and it will return the call the to the tool or an error but that would be a huge number of tokens so a vector database can be used to determine most likely answers (vector databases measure similartiy), the other thing vector databases can do is provide suplemental related information
+The calls to the rest endpoint can be wrapped as "tools" and registered with llm then the message can be passed to the llm and it will return the call the to the tool or an error but that would be a huge number of tokens so a vector database can be used to determine most likely answers (vector databases measure similartiy), the other thing vector databases can do is provide suplemental related information (if you need a vector database try postgres + pgvector + pgvectorscale)

 so instead of having to send a huge amount of data to be turned into tokens (4/3 the number of words) only a small amount as determined by the vector database needs to be sent
 Larger chucks help more context in a vector database but to make sure no content is lost chunks should overlap by 25% to be safe.